go-swagger/go-swagger/docs/faq/faq_documenting.md

 > An implementation example is provided by the go-swagger serve UI command.
 It constructs a server with a redoc middleware:
 > https://github.com/go-swagger/go-swagger/blob/f552963ac0dfdec0450f6749aeeeeb2d31cd5544/cmd/swagger/commands/serve.go#L35.

-Besides, every swagger generated server comes with the redoc UI baked in at `/{basepath}/docs`

 Originally from issue [#1375](https://github.com/go-swagger/go-swagger/issues/1375).